and lessening its impact

 for those who care

-But if we are prepared to think in a different way, we can make a real difference to them.
+If we are prepared to think in a different way about dementia,

 Caring for someone with dementia, whether at home or in residential care,

 can become a more positive experience for all concerned.

 This word covers various conditions which affect different parts of the brain.

 But most of them have one feature in common.

 The storage of new facts in the person’s memory system becomes increasingly patchy.

 However, their memory still retains the feelings that went with those missing facts.